Size - Stellar Mass Relation and Morphology of Quiescent Galaxies at $z\geq3$ in Public $JWST$ Fields: Rest-frame Optical Size-mass relation

 Figure \ref{fig:param} shows the evolution of the effective radius at $M_\star= 5\times10^{10}\, M_\odot$ (i.e., $A$) and the slope $\alpha$.
 In this figure, we compare our values with those of quiescent galaxies at lower redshift ($z<3$) \citep[][]{2014ApJ...788...28V,2019ApJ...880...57M,2021MNRAS.506..928N}.
 We note that all of the above studies select quiescent galaxies based on the $UVJ$ diagram.
 We confirm that the effective radius at $M_\star= 5\times10^{10}\, M_\odot$ of this study is smaller than those at $z<3$, implying that the size of the quiescent galaxies monotonically increases since $3<z<4$.
-Figure \ref{fig:sizemass-model} also shows the redshift evolution of the size-mass relation.
-Our measured relations are $\sim0.2$ dex below from those at $z\sim2$ from the literature and have the smallest amplitude in the studies.
-Moreover, our measurement is in good agreement with the extrapolation of the redshift evolution of the effective radii suggested in \citet{2014ApJ...788...28V}, which is $R_{e} = 5.6\times(1+z)^{-1.48}\, {\rm kpc}$ or $R_{e} = 4.3\times h(z)^{-1.29}\, {\rm kpc}$ (see Figure \ref{fig:param}).
+Our measured relations are $\sim0.2$ dex below those at $z\sim2$ from the literature and have the smallest amplitude in the studies.
+Moreover, our measurement is in good agreement with the extrapolation of the redshift evolution of the effective radii suggested in \citet{2014ApJ...788...28V}, which is $R_{e} = 5.6\times(1+z)^{-1.48}\, {\rm kpc}$ or $R_{e} = 4.3\times h(z)^{-1.29}\, {\rm kpc}$.
 The $UVJ$-selected sample subdivided by redshift is also consistent with these extrapolations.
 The slope of the size-mass relation of quiescent galaxies does not seem to evolve with redshift.
 Those drawn from $NUVUVJ$- and $UVJ$-selected quiescent galaxies - also divided in redshift bins - are consistent.
 Our values are also consistent with those at $z<3$ reported in \citet{2019ApJ...880...57M} and \citet{2021MNRAS.506..928N}.
 Also, this slope is consistent with the high-mass end slope of the relation in \citet{2022ApJ...925...34C}.
-However, our values are slightly flatter than those in \citet{2014ApJ...788...28V}, in particular for the $UVJ$-selected sample.
+However, our values are slightly flatter than those in \citet{2014ApJ...788...28V}, particularly for the $UVJ$-selected sample.
 The possible origin of this difference will be discussed in Section \ref{sec:dissum}.
-Lastly, Figure \ref{fig:sizemass-model} compares our size-mass relation with the size measurements of individual quiescent galaxies at $z\geq2.5$ in the literature \citep[][]{2012ApJ...759L..44G, 2018ApJ...867....1K, 2020ApJ...905...40S,2021MNRAS.501.2659L, 2021ApJ...908L..35E, 2022ApJ...938..109F, 2023arXiv230111413C}.
-Using the $K_s$-band image of the AO-assisted VLT/HAWK-I, we also obtain the structural parameter of a quiescent galaxy at $z=4.01$ (SXDS-27434) reported in \citet{2019ApJ...885L..34T} and \citet{2020ApJ...889...93V}.
+Lastly, Figure \ref{fig:sizemass-model} compares our size-mass relation with the those at lower redshift \citep[][]{2014ApJ...788...28V,2021ApJ...921...38K,2021MNRAS.506..928N} and the size measurements of individual quiescent galaxies at $z\geq2.5$ in the literature \citep[][]{2012ApJ...759L..44G, 2018ApJ...867....1K, 2020ApJ...905...40S,2021MNRAS.501.2659L, 2021ApJ...908L..35E, 2022ApJ...938..109F, 2023arXiv230111413C}.
+Using the $K_s$-band image of the AO-assisted VLT/HAWK-I, we also obtain the structural parameters of a quiescent galaxy at $z=4.01$ (SXDS-27434) reported in \citet{2019ApJ...885L..34T} and \citet{2020ApJ...889...93V}.
 Its effective radius is estimated as $r_{\rm e}=0.74^{+0.20}_{-0.09}\, {\rm kpc}$ (see Appendix \ref{app:hawki} for further details).
-Though the observed wavelength differs among the sample, and most of these values are not corrected for the wavelength dependence of the size, they are overall consistent with our measurements.
+Though the observed wavelength differs among the sample, and many of these values are not corrected for the wavelength dependence of the size \citep[except][]{2021MNRAS.501.2659L, 2022ApJ...938..109F}, they are overall consistent with our measurements.
+Some of the quiescent galaxies in \citet{2021MNRAS.501.2659L} are larger than our size-mass relation, and this might be due to the redshift difference because of lower redshift for most of them than ours.
 It should be noted that all $z\geq4$ measurements in \citet{2018ApJ...867....1K} and \citet{2023arXiv230111413C} are below our size-mass relations, so as the SXDS-27434 at $z=4.01$.
 This is in agreement with our $z\geq4$ quiescent galaxies (\#2876 at $z=4.146$, \#185 at $z=4.508$, and \#10084 at $z=4.633$) with two-thirds smaller than our relations, which are $0.42\, {\rm kpc}$ at $\log{(M_\star/M_\odot)}=11.0$ on average.
 Such a systematically small size for the $z\geq4$ sample may imply that the size evolution of quiescent galaxies starts at $z\geq4$.